 Retiro

-The Retiro district borders the famous Buen Retiro park, in the heart of the capital.
-Its privileged location combines green spaces with urban amenities.
+The Retiro district borders the famous Buen Retiro Park, in the heart of the capital.
+Its geographical location is privileged as it combines green spaces and urban amenities.

-The atmosphere is peaceful and the setting pleasant, far from the tourist hustle and bustle of the hypercentre.
-The refined architecture lends an undeniable charm to the area.
+The atmosphere is peaceful, the setting pleasant, away from the tourist bustle of the hyper-center.
+The architecture is refined and gives an undeniable charm to this district.

 - Crystal Palace